 Let’s think about that for one second using a real a world scenario…

 According to GSU’s HyperPhysics Project, an 80kg person wearing a seat belt and travelling at only 30 mph experiences around 45g’s of force in a front-end collision with a fixed object.
 This would feel like getting hit with a mass of around 3.6 tons of force.
 Yet if the passenger is wearing a seatbelt at this G-force, they could come away with superficial injuries.

 The higher the G-force exerted upon the body, the more serious the injuries…

 - 75G – A Human has around 50% fatality rate under this kind of pressure

 - 80G – Deceleration over 80G is almost always to be considered fatal.

 For this reason, the term “Crash Deck” is a little bit misleading and we believe that it should never be used when describing Safety Decking.
 Safety Decking should never be considered as an option to protect someone from falls from height.
-An impact onto Safety Decking from the top of a scaffold could cause an internal bleeding, a ruptured spleen, a spinal fluid leak, and more.
-These injuries (especially if not mitigated/treated) can lead to organ shutdown, traumatic brain injuries, or even death.
+An impact onto Safety Decking from the top of a scaffold could cause an internal bleeding or internal injuries which can lead to organ shutdown, traumatic brain injuries, or even death.

 MacDeck Safety Decking

-MacDeck provides a safe solution for working at height.
-This allows you to work in confidence knowing you have the strongest safety platform under your feet.
-MacDeck provides a robust working platform which takes care of your operatives’ safety.
-This you work more efficiently on a profiled non-slip surface with high visibility.
-Our system also comes with a dual locking pin safety feature.
-This can be viewed from above to show that the system is locked correctly.
+MacDeck provides a safe solution for working at height which allows your operatives to work in confidence knowing they have the strongest and most robust safety platform under their feet.
+People work more efficiently on a profiled non-slip surface with high visibility and our fall prevention system also comes with a dual locking pin safety feature which can be viewed from above to show that the system is locked correctly.